roman-milk/roman-milk.github.io/jezebels.md

  "Thanks for a lovely afternoon," Monica said.
 "We're going to call it a day."

  Tiffany gave me a big hug, a wet kiss on the cheek, and thanked me for playing with her.
 Monica pressed her body into mine, kissed me on the lips, and said, "Have fun tonight."
-Report_Story #3